ZapdoZ/numberstations/README.md

 - playsound

 Usage:
-Launch "main.py textfile.txt" in the CLI of your choice.
+Launch "main.py <textfile.txt>" in the CLI of your choice.
 You can now check your files for errors before running them through the main.py.
-Just run "validator.py yourfile.txt" in your cli! (of course without quotes)
+Just run "validator.py <textfile.txt>" in your cli! (of course without quotes)

 The stations:
-So far, this script supports E11, E07 and E07a (single message formats; I'm working on more!).
+So far, this script supports E11, E07, E07a and S11a (single message formats; I'm working on more!).
 E07's message format can be viewed here: http://priyom.org/number-stations/english/e07 .
 E07a here: http://priyom.org/number-stations/english/e07a
 and E11 here: https://i0.wp.com/www.numbers-stations.com/sites/default/files/E11a.jpg?resize=522%2C153 .
 The first line of the text file has to be the mode you want to use

-Text file layout for E11:
+Text file layout for E11 or S11a:
-1. E11
+1. E11 (or S11a)
 2. Any 3-digit ID
 3. The Group count
 4. The 5-digit groups